NathanCordeiro/Automatic-Garbage-Collector/README.md

 The implementation is intentionally kept simple to make it easy to understand and modify.
 This makes it a good starting point for further experimentation or for educational purposes.

+The project uses a simple yet effective garbage collection algorithm.
+It works in two phases:

+- Mark: Starting from known root objects (those on the stack), it traverses and marks all reachable objects.
+- Sweep: It then goes through all objects in the heap, freeing those that weren't marked.

 ## License
 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)